porridgewithraisins/hls4ml/memory.md

 ## Next Steps

-We now have the Intel oneAPI Base Toolkit on PATH for this repo (via direnv), so the oneAPI backend builds are unblocked even though the FPGA Add-On is not installed yet.
+We now have the Intel oneAPI Base Toolkit on PATH for this repo (via direnv) and the FPGA Add-On installed, so the oneAPI backend builds are unblocked.
+Recent progress:

+> Note: How to build
+> mkdir build && cd build && cmake -DUSER_INCLUDE_PATHS=/opt/intel/oneapi/compiler/2025.0/opt/oclfpga/include/ ..

+- ✅ `make fpga_emu` runs cleanly; emulator outputs match PyTorch (`MAE≈5.1e-3`, `MSE≈3.9e-5`, `MaxAbs≈1.9e-2`).
+- ✅ `make report` succeeds; baseline Agilex7 estimates show ~326k ALUTs (34%), ~423k FFs (22%), 0 DSPs, and 3.8k MLABs.
+Inner accumulation loop limits the II to 3 because of 11.5k-bit shifts.

 Outstanding work:

-1. Run the Conv2DTranspose regression through the oneAPI C-simulation flow once `icpx` is verified in the environment.
-2. After installing the FPGA Add-On, generate the full synthesis report to capture latency and resource metrics for the Intel flow.
-3. Iterate on optimization knobs (reuse, IOType, precision) using the oneAPI project as the baseline while keeping the Vivado parity tests in place.
+1. Iterate on optimization knobs (reuse, IOType, precision) using the oneAPI project as the baseline while keeping the Vivado parity tests in place.

 ## Data Layout Lessons